hsandt/reminiscence/README.md

 # How to play

+## With Ruby

-To run the game, open a terminal and enter:
+If you have ruby already installed, open a terminal and enter:

 `ruby game.rb`